 First things, first, an itinerary/checklist.

 What is a successful trip without a well curated checklist full of things you must see and do?
 They’re the best way to manage and divide your time up given the amount of time you have (or don’t have) to see everything you can.
 If you’re going to sit on a 10+ hour flight to another country, having a plan is a need.
 On the way back home, you want to feel like you checked everything off of your list and then some.
 Underneath each category/activity, use your bullet list to remind yourself why you want to check this off the list.
 Your plans will likely be derailed by something new and unexpected that catches your eye, so the motivation behind everything on this checklist is also a must.
 If you’ve got to move a museum trip to next week because you’ve been invited to an Sunday Asado from a family in Argentina, so be it.
+A bullet journal is also a great place to jot down all the things you have booked through Travelstart.

 Places you’ve been, things you’ve seen, things you’ve felt.